danielneil/Smart-Worm-Habitat/engineering/bin-design.md

 ## b.
 Suggested or Proposed Solution / Design

-The proposed solution is an extension of traditonal continuous flow vermicomposting, but with the inclusion of technology to automate the ardous tasks usually required of humans.
+The proposed solution is an extension of traditonal continuous flow vermicomposting with the inclusion of technology to automate the ardous tasks usually required of humans.

-*External components that the solution will interact with and that it will alter* *Dependencies of the current solution
+*External components that the solution will interact with and that it will alter*

+The computer will interact with the worm bin directly

+It will monitor the following specifics of the Habitat:
+* Internal Temp
+* External Temp
+* Habitat Moisture
+* pH level

+It will not alter/interfere with the habitat in anyway, it will merely "watch" it.

+*Dependencies of the current solution
 *Pros and cons of the proposed  solution
 *Data Model / Schema Changes